JosipCunko/learning_purposes/README.md

-Projects / Mini projects used for learning purposes.
-Som of them are from UDEMY courses, others I built on my own practicing.
+Projects / Mini projects used for learning html, css and vanilla js.
+Some of them are inspired from UDEMY courses, others I built on my own practicing.